Private and Communication-Efficient Edge Learning: A Sparse Differential Gaussian-Masking Distributed SGD Approach: A Sparse Differential Gaussian- Masking SGD Approach

-\begin{rem} {\em The lower bound $\sigma^2 \geq 1/1.25$) follows from \cite{wang2018subsampled} to guarantee the privacy amplification under the subsampling.
-Theorem \ref{Theorem: Privacy Guarantee} shows that the sparsifier improves the differential privacy guarantee by a factor $p$ in expectation.
-That is, the smaller the value of $p$, the less information will be communicated, and hence the better privacy protection.
+\begin{rem} {\em The lower bound $\sigma^2 \geq 1/1.25$ follows from \cite{wang2018subsampled} to guarantee the privacy amplification under the subsampling.
+Theorem \ref{Theorem: Privacy Guarantee} shows that the sparsifier improves the differential privacy guarantee by a factor $\sum_{t=1}^{T}|\overline{\Ac_{1,t}}|/dT \le 1,$ which depends on $p.$ Hence, the smaller the value of $p$, the less information will be communicated, and the better privacy protection.
 Meanwhile, it can be seen that the privacy loss increases as the iteration number $T$ gets large, which is expected.
 This is because, with fewer iterations, less information will be released, which implies a better privacy protection.
 However, fewer iterations cause a larger training loss in edge ML.
 This leads to a {\em training-privacy trade-off}, which we will further analyze later.
 Also, by inverting Theorem~\ref{Theorem: Privacy Guarantee}, we have the following result: } \end{rem}

-\begin{cor} Under the same conditions in Theorem \ref{Theorem: Privacy Guarantee} and let the subsampling rate be $1/m$ (i.e., each node subsamples one out of $m$ data), if the variance of added Gaussian noise $\veta$ is chosen as then given the total iteration number $T,$ the SDM-DSGD algorithm is $(\epsilon,\delta)$-DP in expectation for any $\delta \in (0,1)$ and $\epsilon \le 10pTG^2/m^4$. \end{cor}
+\begin{cor} Under the same conditions in Theorem \ref{Theorem: Privacy Guarantee} and let the subsampling rate be $1/m$ (i.e., each node subsamples one out of $m$ data), if the variance of added Gaussian noise $\veta$ is chosen as then given the total iteration number $T,$ the SDM-DSGD algorithm is $(\epsilon,\delta)$-DP for any $\delta \in (0,1).$ \end{cor}

 \textbf{2) Convergence Analysis for Training Loss:} As shown in Eq.~(\ref{Eq: iterate update}), instead of directly optimizing $f(x;\D)$, our SDM-DSGD algorithm can be viewed as applying stochastic gradient descent on the Lyapunov function $\L_\gamma(\x;\D)$.
 However, besides the random sampling noise, we also have the noises from the Gaussian masking and sparsification.
 Note that the compression noise $\bepi$ is {\em dependent} on the sampling and added Gaussian masking noises, which significantly complicates our convergence analysis.
 In what follows, we first quantify the optimization error of the sum output $\bar{x}_T=\sum\nolimits_{i=1}^{n}x_{i,T}.$